CITE: Evaluating Threats

 To edit a team type, follow these steps:

-3. Select the team type to be edited, and click on the Edit Icon next to the team type.
+- Select the team type to edit and click Edit next to the team type.

-4. Here, users will be prompted the same team type's edit component as when adding a new team type.
+- The system opens the same edit component used when creating a new team type.

-5. After doing all the necessary edits, click Save.
+- After making all necessary edits, click Save.

 Delete a Team Type